notifylk/documentation/README.md

-# page-documentation
+# PHP Integration

-## This is used by our GitHub page.
+## Integrating your PHP applcation to send SMS